terraquad/integral/README.md

 # Integral

-> Verify that your players didn't modify their modpack you gave them
+> Verify that your players didn't edit the modpack you gave them

 ## Features